-As a boarding school, Ojai Valley School has a long tradition of caring for resident students – and this is the cornerstone of our sleep-away summer camp.
+As a boarding school, we have a long tradition of caring for resident students.
+Since 1943, Ojai Valley School has been a top sleep-away summer camp in Southern California.
 Resident campers, ages 8-15, build strong bonds with friends and camp staff.
 They develop respect for themselves and others, and they practice contributing to the camp community in many unique ways.
-OVS resident campers have the opportunity to live and breathe camp 24/7, and they love it!
+Campers have the opportunity to live and breathe camp 24/7, and they love it!
 Here’s the typical schedule for resident campers:

 |8:00 am||Campus Opens for Day Students|